 - WAIT for it to do its thing!
 The process doesn’t give much feedback between steps.
 Do not ctrl+c.
 This may take five to 10 minutes where it looks like nothing is happening.
 The phone will reboot several times, you’ll get a bunch of ‘OKAY’ output in your cmd terminal.
 Afterwards you’ll be upgraded (w/o root); go check ‘About Phone’ after login (and also to let the upgrade finish after boot) to confirm android version change.

-- adb reboot bootloader then fastboot boot <twrp.img>
+adb reboot bootloader fastboot flash boot patched_boot.img fastboot reboot

-- And you are rooted running Android O.
+- And you are rooted running the latest Android Oreo.

 Begin optional stuff, for the restless.